omarhatem44/-House-Price-Prediction-Regression-XGBoost-Full-ML-Pipeline/README.md

 ## Results Summary

 This project produces a strong regression model with **R² ≈ 0.92**, demonstrating good ability to explain variance in housing prices.
-The pipeline ensures reproducible, clean, and scalable machine learning workflow suitable for production or Kaggle competition use.
+The pipeline ensures reproducible, clean, and scalable machine learning workflow suitable for production .

 ---